Tender and juicy pork chops cooked in a skillet, along with a rich and creamy sour cream gravy, for the perfect dinner.

 You may store the pork chops separately from the sour cream gravy.
 You can store them for 3-4 days.
 This ensures that the chops do not become soggy when everything freezes.

 Sear the chops, prepare the gravy, and stop before adding the gravy to the chops in the skillet.
 You can do that once you take them from the fridge before you serve.
-This helps in both ways - to sear the chops a bit while reheating them and before adding the gravy.
-Also, keep the chops moist while heating them along with the gravy.
+This helps in both ways – One is to sear the chops a bit while reheating them before adding the gravy.
+Second, keep the chops moist while heating them along with the gravy.

 Serve with